Mirpur Jain Temple

-Mirpur Jain Temple is a site of Śvetāmbara Jain pilgrimage situated in Mirpur, a fortified village in the Sirohi district of Rajasthan, India.
+Mirpur Jain Temple (Aati Prachin Hamirpura Bhidbhanjan Parshvanath)/108 Shri Hamirpura Parshwanath Jain Tirth is the First Marble Temple (Monument) of Rajasthan and an Ancient Historical site of Śvetāmbara Jain pilgrimage built in 9th Century, situated in Mirpur, a fortified village in the Sirohi district of Rajasthan, India.
+This Temple is Dedicated to the 23rd Tirthankara, Lord Parshvanath (Bhidbhanjan Parshvanath).
 The village has four Jain temples.

 History

 Mirpur Jain Temple was built in the 9th century AD, during the reign of the Solanki Rajputs.
 The Mirpur temple is generally thought to be the oldest marble monument in Rajasthan.
 It is devoted to the 23rd Jain tirthankara, Pārśva.
-The temple was destroyed by Mahmud Begada in the 13th century, and was rebuilt and renovated in the 15th century.
-These days only the main temple with its mandapa is standing, high on its pedestal with carved pillars and engraved parikrama representing every aspect of Indian mythology.
 The temple has inscriptions which date back to 1162 AD in the temple mentioning history of Hamirgarh.
 There are seven inscription dating back from 12th to 15th century and latest inscription dating backing to 19th century.